mocoin/api-javascript-client/README.md

-# Mocoin API client library for Javascript
+# Mocoin API Client Library for Javascript

 [Javascript][javascript] client library for using Mocoin APIs.
 Support for authorization and authentication with OAuth 2.0.